-As well as the assistance mentioned earlier in this Handbook (see General Information: Financial Assistance to Students), there are a number of scholarships available to students.
+As well as the assistance mentioned, there are a number of scholarships available to students.
 What follows is an outline only.
 Full information may be obtained from Room G20, located on the Ground Floor of the Chancellery.

 Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.
 Please note that not all of these awards are available every year.